haleyatkins18/compbio_pipeline_project/README.md

 - Now that this github is cloned and your environment is configured correctly, you can actually run this pipeline.
 - There are two sets of data that this pipeline can run: sample set of trimmed fastq files and the full dataset of untrimmed fastq files.
 The results of either dataset ouput to the "PipelineProject_HA.
+- If you want to run both datasets, run in different directories so that the log file doesn't get written over.
+Or, if you don't need to keep the information and are just looking to check for functionality, you can remove the PipelineProject_HA directory using ```rm -r PipelineProject_HA``` and then run the pipeline on the other dataset.

 - To run the full dataset set run this command from your command line
 	- ```python gen_assemble.py```
 - To run the sample dataset run this commmand from your command line